kronosapiens/foundations/basic_concepts.md

 3. "Fork" the course repository.
 What this basically means is that you're going to copy the course repository to your own account.
 4. Clone the forked repository to your computer.
-5. Point RStudio's "Default Working Directory" to the course repository.
+5. Point RStudio's default working directory to the course repository.
 6. Avoid approximately half of your classmate's problems.